Resident234/php.net/pages/www.php.net_ref.outcontrol.php.md

 It seems that while using output buffering, an included file which calls die() before the output buffer is closed is flushed rather than cleaned.
-That is, ob_end_flush() is called by default.
+That is, ob_end_flush() is called by default.<br><br>

 ```
 <?php